D-u-s-t-i-n/Module3Python/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were 369,711 votes cast in the election.
-- THe candidates were:
+- The candidates were:
+	- Charles Casper Stockham
+	- Diana DeGette
-	-
+	- Raymon Anthony Doane
 - The candidate results were:
+	- Charles Casper Stockham: 23.0% (85,213)
-	-
+	- Diana DeGette: 73.8% (272,892)
+	- Raymon Anthony Doane: 3.1% (11,606)
 - The winner of the election was:
-	- who received x% of the vote and number of votes
+	- Diana DeGette who received 73.8% of the vote and 272,892 votes

 ## Challenge Overview
+The challenge asks to determine county turnout.
+Percentages will be respect to county rather than candidate.

 ## Challenge Summary
+The analysis of the election show that:
+- The county vote distribution of the total 369,711 votes were:
+	- Jefferson: 10.5% (38,855)
+	- Denver: 82.8% (306,055)
+	- Arapahoe: 6.7% (24,801)
+- Largest county turnover: Denver

+## Challenge Notes
+The county turnout requirement is not really clear.
+Without knowing the county total populations, the following cannot be determined:
+	- At first reading, I initially thought I was supposed to find out how many people chose not to vote.
+	- Which counties have the most population vs which county had the most active voters